A remark by Daniel Ferrand on bundles on Fano threefolds: General results

 The problem of determining when a vector bundle $\cE$ on a variety $X$ is $\mu$--stable, or even only $\mu$--semistable, is in general hard without any further assumptions on $X$ and $\cE$.
 On the other hand, when $\varrho_X=1$, we have the following well known result.

-\begin{lemma} Let $X$ be a smooth irreducible variety of dimension $n\ge1$ and let $\cO_X(H)$ be an ample effective line bundle which generates $\Pic(X)$.
+\begin{lemma} Let $X$ be a smooth irreducible variety of dimension $n\ge1$ and let $\cO_X(H)$ be an ample line bundle which generates $\Pic(X)$.

-If $\cE$ is a rank two bundle on $X$, then the following assertion hold: \begin{enumerate} \item if $c_1(\cE)\in\{\ 0,-H\ \}$, then $\cE$ is $\mu$--stable if and only if $h^0(\cE)=0$; \item if $c_1(\cE)=0$, then $\cE$ is $\mu$--semistable if and only if $h^0(\cE(-H))=0$; \item if $c_1(\cE)=-H$, then $\cE$ is $\mu$--stable if and only if it is $\mu$--semistable. \end{enumerate} \end{lemma} \begin{proof} See \cite[Lemmas II.1.2.3 and II.1.2.5]{O--S--S}: though the results are stated therein for $X=\p n$, it is easy to check that the proofs hold for every $X$ and $H$ as in the statement. \end{proof}
+If $\cE$ is a rank two bundle on $X$, then the following assertion hold: \begin{enumerate} \item if $c_1(\cE) \in \{0, -H\}$, then $\cE$ is $\mu$--stable if and only if $h^0(\cE)=0$; \item if $c_1(\cE)=0$, then $\cE$ is $\mu$--semistable if and only if $h^0(\cE(-H))=0$; \item if $c_1(\cE)=-H$, then $\cE$ is $\mu$--stable if and only if it is $\mu$--semistable. \end{enumerate} \end{lemma} \begin{proof} See \cite[Lemmas II.1.2.3 and II.1.2.5]{O--S--S}.
+Though the results are stated therein for $X=\p n$, it is easy to check that the proofs hold for every $X$ and $H$ as in the statement, when $H$ is effective.
+Passing to $mH, m \gg 0$, one gets the general case of $H$ ample.
+The lemma also follows easily by \cite[Corollary 4]{J--M--P--SE}. \end{proof}

 We close this section recalling what we need about the relation between subschemes of codimension $2$ and rank two bundles.
 To this purpose we observe that for each subscheme $Z\subset X$ there exists the exact sequence